amberbiology/scribl/paper/paper.md

 installation.
-Once the literature database has been queried and parsed, the resulting graph data structure can be then be exported for use in a graph database platforms (\autoref{scribl-workflow}). `scribl` also supports the incremental updating of the graph database based on new Zotero entries.
+Once the literature database has been queried and parsed, the resulting graph data structure can be then be exported for use in a graph database platforms (\autoref{fig:scribl-workflow}). `scribl` also supports the incremental updating of the graph database based on new Zotero entries.

 `scribl` currently supports output in one of two formats: